 We talk so much about gear and technique, and that craft matters.
 But this image and the story it tells is a result of patience, timing, and composition, not shutter speeds and apertures.
 All great stories owe more to the inner workings of the human behind the camera than the inner workings of the camera itself.
 I love what Robert Frank said: “There is one thing the photograph must contain, the humanity of the moment.”
 There will never be a camera with a button that recognizes the humanity of the moment; that’s our job.

 Compositionally, I didn’t have many choices in this scene.
 I wanted to include the repeating elements of the pots and pans and the water pipes.
 My point of view (POV) was low, allowing the reader of the photograph a straight-on view that avoids looking down on them and also keeps most of the people behind the men out of the frame.
 The visually-heavy pots and pans provide balance to the men and keep the frame much more dynamic than had I just tightened up with a longer focal length.

 My final choice was in choosing a high contrast black and white treatment with a little grain.
 The older gentleman’s sweater was a bold red and pulled the eye much more towards him than to the heart of the image, which is the intimate relationship between the men, and the challenge to that relationship: the phone and the younger man’s distraction.
 The lack of colour focuses the story much more clearly.

-If you’re interested in the idea of exploring storytelling to make stronger photographs, check out The Photographic Story: How to Use Storytelling to Make More Powerful Photographs.
-This eBook includes a 40-minute companion video and is on sale until January 25 for $15.
+If you’re interested in the idea of exploring storytelling to make stronger photographs, check out The Photographic Story: How to Use Storytelling to Make More Powerful Photographs, an eBook plus a 40-minute companion video.

 David duChemin is the founder and Chief Executive Nomad of Craft & Vision.
 A world and humanitarian photographer, best-selling author, speaker, and adventurer, David can be found at DavidduChemin.com.